Raw Deal (Justified): Critical reviews

 Alan Sepinwall of HitFix wrote, "Olyphant and Goggins are each good enough to carry their own end of things, but Justified is always better when they're together.
 The final season almost certainly has to be about the final confrontation between those two men; now we get to see what it takes to get them there."
 James Quealley of The Star-Ledger wrote, "'Raw Deal' is another in a string of crowded Justified episodes, and the season's pace has certainly quickened since the events of 'Shot All To Hell'."

 Matt Zoller Seitz of Vulture gave the episode a 3 star rating out of 5 and wrote, "If there were an Olympics for burning through plot, Justified would be a front-runner for the gold.
 At the end of 'Raw Deal' — written by V.J.
 Boyd and directed by Bill Johnson — everything seems to have been re-oriented yet again."
 Holly Anderson of Grantland wrote, "The plot borders dangerously on caricature, with Raylan's early-onset dad-life gruffitude pitted against a guy who's such an over-the-top stereotype of a pissant hacker/blogger type that he is actually captured hiding out in his grandma's basement."

 Dan Forcella of TV Fanatic gave the episode a 3.5 star rating out of 5 and wrote, "I have hopes that the back half of Justified Season 5 turns a corner and brings everything together as well as this series has done time and time again.
 For now I'll say that the most recent hour didn't leave me needing more immediately.
 That's a change."
-Jack McKinney of Paste gave the episode a 8.9 out of 10 and wrote, "Of course, the feathery weight of his recent caseload weighs heavily in the ultimatum that Raylan delivers to Art at the end of the night.
+Jack McKinney of Paste gave the episode an 8.9 out of 10 and wrote, "Of course, the feathery weight of his recent caseload weighs heavily in the ultimatum that Raylan delivers to Art at the end of the night.
 So once again I can understand the narrative necessity of the story decisions that were made in order to get us to where we needed to go."